 Please record your model and serial numbers below for future reference.
-This information is found on your serial plate located inside the refrigerator compartment.
+This information is found on the serial plate located inside the refrigerator compartment.

-NOTE: Use only soap and water to clean serial plate.
+NOTE Use only soap and water to clean serial plate.
+Model Number: Serial Number: Purchase Date:

-Model Number:

-Serial Number:

-Purchase Date:

-Please complete and mail in the Product Registration Card included with your refrigerator.
+Please complete and mail in the Product Registration Cardincluded with your refrigerator.